QuickBooks Blog

 Two independent retailers reflect on Q4-2023 and what’s ahead in 2024

 The fourth quarter of each year (October to December) is generally considered the most important quarter for retailers across the country, both large and small.
 The retail sector (NAICS 44-45) has a large share of small business jobs — over 1.5 million.
-According to the Intuit QuickBooks Small Business Index, this sector was among the better-performing sectors in the US throughout Q4-2023 — but still ended the quarter with 3,300 fewer jobs (seasonally adjusted) than the previous quarter.
+According to the Intuit QuickBooks Small Business Index, which looked at an anonymized sample of QuickBooks small business payroll customer records.
+This sector was among the better-performing sectors in the US throughout Q4-2023 — but still ended the quarter with 3,300 fewer jobs (seasonally adjusted) than the previous quarter.
 Employment declined in October and November but ended the year with a small monthly increase of 0.08% in December.

 The retail sector (NAICS 44-45) ended Q4-2023 with 3,300 fewer jobs (seasonally adjusted) than the previous quarter.